Taxco Mexico: Things to Do, Where to Stay + What to Eat

 Hotel Agua Escondida ($$) | A centrally located hotel with a swimming pool and rooftop views.

-Hotel Los Arcos ($$) | Classic hotel in Taxco with an enchanting courtyard and modern rooms.
+Hotel Los Arcos ($$) | Classic hotel in Taxco with a beautiful courtyard and modern rooms.

 A white VW bug passes in front of the classic Taxco Hotel, Los Arcos.
 Most of the buildings are white and the street is paved in cobblestones with the year 1967.

-15 Awesome Things to Do in Taxco Mexico
+15 Best Things to Do in Taxco

 1. Get Lost Among the Picturesque Streets of Taxco